-The limiting age for dependent children is the end of the calendar year that the child reaches age 26 for medical, age 25 for dental and vision.
+The limiting age for dependent children is the end of the calendar year that the child reaches age 26 for medical, dental and vision.
 Medical coverage may be extended to age 30, under the conditions listed below.

 Adult Dependent Children Age 26+ to 30 (Florida statute (FSS 627.6562)

 Medical coverage may be continued for adult children age 26+ through the end of the calendar year the child turns 30, if the child: